 Oshawa ON L1H 8H5

-The information contained in this publication is provided only as a guideline and is not intended to replace the legislation.
+The information provided in this guide is not intended to replace the legislation.

 Ontario Energy Board Act, 1998